deadshot674gam/big3-backend/README.md

 ---

 <p align="center"> This is a Office Management System Backend Service.
-Once Integrated with FrontEnd , will be a Full Fledged Service
+Once Integrated with FrontEnd , will be a Full Fledged WebApp
     <br>
 </p>